 Once you've answered the call, resist the urge to check out or become defensive, and instead lean in and engage with curiosity.
 "Being engaged means being willing to be uncomfortable, to go deeper into uncertainty, and to let go of what we thought was true," Horning explains.
 "At this stage, we learn more about ourselves and the world around us, but we can't quite make sense of it."
 There is a distinct difference between listening and waiting to speak, and for the time being, choose listening.
 Try to listen to understand rather than to respond.
 Your response will follow, but for now, concentrate on better understanding the other person.

-Thank them not for "educating" you, but for taking the time to explain.
+Also, during any discussions or interactions, remember to thank them; not for "educating" you, but for taking the time to explain.

 3. Love The Learning